arnavvtt/newvote/README.md

 > This project was developed as part of an academic initiative and involved research and practical exploration of blockchain-based decentralized systems.

----

-## LICENSE

-This project is licensed under the Apache License 2.0.